ericshang22/gameoflife/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is based off of Conway's game of life.
+It is being used to learn and experiment using React Hooks.

 ## Available Scripts